-This fourth annual poetry conference at Rosemont College brings together poets and poetry lovers to celebrate and discuss the art.
-The LitLife Poetry Festival annually focuses on poetry’s engagement with the world, and this year’s conference panels continue to explore a range of topics including the relationship between poetry and music, the role of poetry in medicine and health, how poetry thrives on margins rather than in centers, and how local booksellers can be resources for area writers.
-The day will feature workshops by poets Dilruba Ahmed and John Timpane, engaging panels and presentations, readings, and opportunities to talk to other poets and poetry editors at the book fair and lunch.
+This fifth annual poetry conference at Rosemont College brings together poets and poetry lovers to celebrate and discuss the art.
+The LitLife Poetry Festival annually focuses on poetry’s engagement with the world, and this year’s conference panels continue to explore a range of topics including the relationship between poetry and mindfulness, the role of travel and place in poetry, how poetry helps us navigate our political landscape, and how local presses work with area writers.
+The day will feature workshops by poets Dilruba Ahmed and M. Nzadi Keita, engaging panels and presentations, readings, and opportunities to talk to other poets and poetry editors.

 9:00am Registration (Lawrence Auditorium Lobby)